Feast in Tasmania this Winter

 Nowhere does wild winter feasting like Tasmania.
 Immerse yourself in dramatic seasonal flavours, bring a healthy appetite and be prepared to share.

-Carnivores rejoice during feasting season.
-Dark Mofo's Winter Feast sees whole beasts roasting vertically over walls of fire.
-Skin crackles and buttery flesh falls from the bone.
-Huon Valley's Fat Pig Farm hosts winter cookery classes, hands-on workshops, and slow-burn Friday Feasts broken up with farm tours.
-Mt Gnomon Farm, in the north-west, is another hot-spot for delicious free-range rare-breed pork.
+Foodies rejoice during winter feasting season.
+The Huon Valley Mid-Winter Festival rekindles ancient pagan traditions and provides all the food and mulled cider you need to fill your belly.
+Book a seat at the Mid-Winter Banquet on Saturday 13 July – three courses of local produce cooked entirely over fire.
+Huon Valley’s Fat Pig Farm hosts winter cookery classes, hands-on workshops, and slow-burn Friday Feasts broken up with farm tours.
+Mt Gnomon Farm, in the north west, is another hot-spot for delicious free-range rare-breed pork.
 In Launceston, Stillwater Restaurant holds a pinot and truffle weekend in July.
-Sleep upstairs at the luxurious Stillwater Seven if you've overindulged.
+Sleep upstairs at the luxurious Stillwater Seven if you’ve overindulged.

 Fire up your kitchen skills